Online communities have for years played a pivotal role in connecting individuals and businesses.

 the presence of an internal platform for communication increases the involvement of employees

 in corporate events and increases the speed of solution of business and personal questions.

-46. Thriving online communities cost an average investment of $153 per member for the organization and generate a value of $682 per member annually: investments in online communities pay off 5 times.
+46. Thriving internet communities cost an average investment of $153 per member for the organization and generate a value of $682 per member annually: investments in online communities pay off 5 times.

 47. 92% of marketing professionals say they believe their online communities are making an impact on their businesses — but more than 35% said they don’t have the metrics to measure this success:

 analytics for obtaining basic business metrics from communities is one of the main blockers

 48. 55% of community professionals identified difficulty in consistently engaging members as one of their biggest frustrations with running online communities:

 the main challenge in community management is audience engagement

 49. Only 7% of members in online communities perform actions and answers, 52% are generally inactive: